 Where an item is not suitable for public display, the recipient can make an application to the Chief Executive Officer to retain the gift.
-The Chief Executive Officer will consider such applications on a case by case basis and will use his/her discretion as to the appropriate disposal/utilisation of the official gift.
-The outcome of this process will be recorded in the Gift, Benefit and Hospitality Register.
+The Chief Executive Officer will consider such applications on a case by case basis and will use their discretion as to the appropriate disposal/utilisation of the official gift.
+The outcome of this process will be recorded in the Gifts, Benefits and Hospitality Register.

-8.4 Gifts of Appreciation
+5.4 Gifts of Appreciation